Blossom-tech/kry-services-backend/README.md

 npm start

 This will start the frontend project at http://localhost:3000/
+- Add some users and you are good to go.
+Note: make sure to add valid urls for OK status.

+For example: https://www.facebook.com this will give OK status

+             www.facebook.com this will give FAIL status

 ## Details about the functionality
 - This App will show the list of services added to the database.
-It will show following fields
+It will show following fields for each service:
-  - Name of the service
+  - Name: Name of the service
-  - URL of the service
+  - URL: URL of the service
-  - Date and Time when the services were added to the list
+  - Creation Time: Date and Time when the services were created to the list
-  - OK or FAIL status of the service.
+  - Status: OK or FAIL status of the service.
-- The Application will do the periodic(60 seconds) polling on each service in the list by hitting their urls and store their status (OK if status is 200 else FAIL status)
+- The Application will do periodic(60 seconds) polling on each service in the list by hitting their urls and store their status (OK if status is 200 else FAIL status)
 - Services can be added, deleted and updated.
 - The Application also fetches data from the api using axios GET request in every 60 secs.
 - It shows OK status only when the URL is a a valid URL.
 Follow this format "https://www.example.com"